p-ja/acme-fitness-store/lab-guide/Lab-4-Securely-Load-Application-Secrets.md

          --name "SSO-PROVIDER-JWK-URI" --value ${JWK_SET_URI}
       ```

-      > Note: If you are not configuring single sign-on in Lab 2, you can skip creating the SSO-PROVIDER-JWK-URI Secret.

       ![](Images/mjv2-24-new.png)

 1. Run the following command to enable System-Assigned Identities for applications and export identities to the environment: